Magnetization, excitations, and microwave power absorption in transition-metal/rare-earth ferrimagnets with disorder: Introduction

 To address the above problems numerically, we employ our own computational methods for classical-spin systems implemented in Wolfram Mathematica.
 These methods include: (i) fast energy minimization at $T=0$ combining the sequential alignment of spins along their effective fields with overrelaxation \citep{GarChuPro2013}; (ii) thermalized overrelaxation \citep{GarChu2022} mandatory in systems with single-site anisotropy, used in a combination with the Metropolis Monte Carlo at $T>0$; (iii) adaptive Monte Carlo routine, the latest version of which can be found in Ref. \citep{Garanin2025}; (iv) solution of the Landau-Lifshitz equation of motion for conservative many-spin systems by high-order solvers with the energy correction procedure needed to prevent energy drift in long computations \citep{Garanin2021} that we modify here for ferrimagnets.
 CoGd alloy has been chosen as a prototype.
 The energy minimization on large spin lattices at $T=0$ and Monte Carlo simulations at $T>0$ allow us to reveal the spin-flip transitions on temperature and concentration of Gd.
 These procedures are combined with the study of the dynamical evolution of the system needed to understand the dependence of oscillation modes on temperature and rare-earth concentration.
 We use the fluctuation-dissipation theorem to obtain the dependence of the absorbed microwave power on the frequency of the ac field for different rare-earth concentrations and different temperatures.

+As our microscopic approach gives access to the intrinsic decoherence and dissipation processes in the system due to the static randomness and nonlinear interactions of spin excitations at elevated temperatures, we do not include the phenomenological damping in the Landau-Lifshitz equations in studying the dynamical evolution.

 The article is organized as follows.
 The spin Hamiltonian and the model are discussed in Section \ref{Sec_The-model}.
 Section \ref{Sec_Excitation-modes} presents an analytical derivation of the frequencies of the magnetic resonance for the model in hand, their analysis far from and close to the compensation points, and computation of the magnetic fields corresponding to the re-orientation of the magnetizations of sublattices.
-Section \ref{Sec_Numerical-methods} contains details of the numerical methods, such as the energy minimization and Monte Carlo, specific to the problem, energy correction algorithms, definition of the spin temperature in a ferrimagnet, and specifics of the parallelized computation with Wolfram Mathematica.
-Section \ref{Sec_Inversion-Neel} is devoted to the behavior of the magnetization and spin-flip transitions on temperature and concentration of rare-earth atoms.
+Section \ref{Sec_Numerical-methods} contains details of the numerical methods, such as the energy minimization, Metropolis Monte Carlo, and the solution of the Landau-Lifshitz equation, as well as the energy correction algorithms, definition of the spin temperature in a ferrimagnet, and specifics of the parallelized computation with Wolfram Mathematica.
+Sections \ref{Sec_Compensation} and \ref{Sec_Inversion-Neel} are devoted to the compensation of the angular momentum and magnetic moment, as well as to the behavior of the magnetization and spin-flip transitions on temperature and concentration of rare-earth atoms.
 Uniform excitation modes are computed from the magnetization correlation function and compared with analytical results in Section \ref{Sec_Uniform-excitation-modes}.
 Microwave absorption spectra are computed in Section \ref{Sec_The-absorption-spectrum}.
 Numerical results on the integral power absorption, corresponding to the integral over all frequencies, are presented in Section \ref{Sec_The-integral-absorption}.